CayleighLeishman/casscade-cayos/lessons-learned.md

 # Advanced CSS Cheatsheet

-This cheatsheet will help you with your **advanced CSS class** and your **Father's Day website**!
-It's packed with cool stuff that will make your websites awesome.
+I asked ChatGPT to help me create a **cheatsheet** for CSS, so I can reuse this when I get stuck on a topic or a final project for example.
+It's packed with cool stuff that will make any websites awesome.

 ---
 ##  **Color Formats (HSL / HSLA)**